-The Blessed Edward Bamber Catholic Multi Academy Trust, has a board of directors that are responsible for all the academies in the trust.
+The Blessed Edward Bamber Catholic Multi Academy Trust, has a board of directors that is responsible for all the academies in the trust.
 The majority of the directors are appointed by the Bishop of Lancaster to ensure that:

 - The Catholic ethos of the academies are retained and strengthened particularly with respect to a distinctive Religious Education curriculum, liturgy, collective worship and prayer